Pineal gland: Other animals

 Nearly all vertebrate species possess a pineal gland.
 The most important exception is a primitive vertebrate, the hagfish.
 Even in the hagfish, however, there may be a "pineal equivalent" structure in the dorsal diencephalon.
 A few more complex vertebrates have lost pineal glands over the course of their evolution.
 The lamprey (another primitive vertebrate), however, does possess one.
 The lancelet Branchiostoma lanceolatum, an early chordate which is a close relative to vertebrates, also lacks a recognizable pineal gland.
 Protochordates in general do not have the distinct structure as an organ, but they have a mass of photoreceptor cells called lamellar body, which is regarded as a pineal homologue.

 The results of various scientific research in evolutionary biology, comparative neuroanatomy and neurophysiology have explained the evolutionary history (phylogeny) of the pineal gland in different vertebrate species.
 From the point of view of biological evolution, the pineal gland is a kind of atrophied photoreceptor.
 In the epithalamus of some species of amphibians and reptiles, it is linked to a light-sensing organ, known as the parietal eye, which is also called the pineal eye or third eye.
 It is likely that the common ancestor of all vertebrates had a pair of photosensory organs on the top of its head, similar to the arrangement in modern lampreys.
 In many lower vertebrates (such as species of fish, amphibians and lizards), the pineal gland is associated with parietal or pineal eye.
 In these animals, the parietal eye acts as a photoreceptor, and hence are also known as the third eye, and they can be seen on top of the head in some species.
 Some extinct Devonian fishes have two parietal foramina in their skulls, suggesting an ancestral bilaterality of parietal eyes.
 The parietal eye and the pineal gland of living tetrapods are probably the descendants of the left and right parts of this organ, respectively.
+In support of this explanation, the fossil vertebrate Haikouichthys seems to have possessed four eyes.